LearnVueCo/content/blog/4-vue3-composition-api-tips-you-should-know/4-vue3-composition-api-tips-you-should-know.md

 With Vue 3 Alpha out, many developers are trying out the new changes – the biggest one being the Composition API.

 I’ve spent some time playing around with the new Composition API and learning how to implement it.
-Here are some things that took a little bit of time to figure out.
-Hopefully, it saves you some set up time.
+Here are some things that took some time to figure out.
+Hopefully, it saves you some setup time.

-By the end of this article, you should know a little bit more about the Composition API and how you can implement it into your projects.
+By the end of this article, you should know more about the Composition API and how you can implement it in your projects.

 ## 1\.
 Use it properly to stay organized

-The main benefit of the Composition API is the ability to more efficiently organize and reuse code.
-Previously, in the Options API, code for a single feature would be separated across difference component options.
+The main benefit of the Composition API is the efficiently organizing and reusing code.
+In the Options API, code for a single feature could be separated across different component options.
 Now, it’s all in one place.

 ![](img/composition-api.png)